mkarner07/mkarner07.github.io/_posts/2025/2025-06-19-Outlive-How-to-Live-Longer-and-Better.md

 ---

-*Thank you for reading my book summary on Freiheit.
+*Thank you for reading my book summary.
 I’ve really enjoyed the book.
 While reading, I wrote down tons of notes which then ended up in this book summary (with a little support of generative AI - cheers for that).*